Money Markets

 What is the money market with a few examples?

-Money markets deal in short-term assets, typically with maturities from one day to a year, which can be quickly converted into cash.
-These markets include instruments such as bank accounts, term certificates of deposit, interbank loans, money market mutual funds, commercial paper, Treasury bills, and repurchase agreements (repos).
+The money market involves short-term financial instruments with maturities ranging from one day to one year.
+These instruments can be quickly converted into cash, ensuring liquidity.
+Common examples of money market instruments include bank accounts, term certificates of deposit (CDs), interbank loans, money market mutual funds, commercial paper, Treasury bills, and repurchase agreements (repos).

 What are the three types of money markets?